Graciela Fernández Meijide: Biography

-Graciela Castagnola was born in Avellaneda just south of Buenos Aires, where she met her husband, Enrique Fernández Meijide, at a young age.
-They had a daughter and two sons, and she worked as a French language teacher.
-In 1976, her 16-year-old son, Pablo, was taken by the authorities in a night-time raid on the family apartment, along with his girlfriend, María Zimmermann, in what appears to be a case of mistaken identity (the girl's former boyfriend was a student activist also named Pablo).
-They were not seen again by their families.
+Graciela Castagnola was born in 1931 in Avellaneda just south of Buenos Aires, where she met her husband, Enrique Fernández Meijide, at a young age.
+They had a daughter and two sons.
+She was educated at the Instituto de Enseñanza Superior en Lenguas Vivas Juan Ramón Fernández [es] in Retiro, Buenos Aires, and worked as a French language teacher.

+On 23 October 1976, Fernández Meijide's 16-year-old son, Pablo, was taken by the authorities in a night-time raid on the family apartment, along with his girlfriend, María Zimmermann, in what appears to be a case of mistaken identity (the girl's former boyfriend was a student activist also named Pablo).
+His parents were told that he could be picked up from the Police Station in the morning, but neither Pablo or his girlfriend were seen again by their families.

 Fernández Meijide campaigned for the rights of the families of the disappeared during the Dirty War of the 1970s.
-She lived in exile in Montreal for a period and joined the Permanent Assembly for Human Rights.
+She joined the Permanent Assembly for Human Rights and went into exile in Montreal, Canada, in 1978.

 At the return of democracy in 1983, she was appointed to head the depositions department of the National Commission on the Disappearance of Persons (CONADEP).

 Political career

 Although Fernández Meijide was approached by several parties after her high-profile work, it was not until the creation of the centre-left Broad Front that she started a political career, having seen the passing into law of the controversial 'Pardon Laws' (the Ley de Obediencia Debida and the Ley de Punto Final) that effectively ended further prosecution for those responsible for human rights abuses during the National Reorganization Process dictatorship (1976-83).
-She stood as a candidate for the Argentine Chamber of Deputies in 1991 on the center-left Broad Front ticket, albeit without success.
+She stood as a candidate for the Argentine Chamber of Deputies in 1991 on the centre-left Broad Front ticket, albeit without success.

-Fernández Meijide was first elected to Congress in 1993 as a Deputy for the City of Buenos Aires on the newly formed FrePaSo (Front for a Country in Solidarity) ticket.
-She was elected to the Argentine Senate in 1995 for the city.
+Fernández Meijide was first elected to the Argentine Congress in 1993 as a Deputy for the City of Buenos Aires on the newly formed FrePaSo (Front for a Country in Solidarity) ticket.
+She was elected to the Argentine Senate in 1995 for the city, gaining the most votes ever for a woman in Argentina.
 During this time the newly formed FrePaSo's popularity and her own grew.

 In 1997, she resigned her seat in the Senate and was elected a deputy once again - now for Buenos Aires Province - in a resounding victory over Justicialist Chiche Duhalde, greatly increasing her profile.
 FrePaSo joined with the Radical Civic Union (UCR) and several provincial parties to create the Alianza in opposition to President Carlos Menem, and she led the Alianza party list to a majority in the Lower House in the 1997 mid-term elections.